 Statistics show that 65% of burglars are someone that the victim knows.
 It is devastating to find out that someone you know and trust might use the information about you, your home, and your schedule to earn a quick buck this way.

-3. Suburban homes have a 50% higher chance of being burglarized.
+16. Break-in statistics show that suburban homes have a 50% higher chance of being burglarized.

-6. Burglars avoid houses with security systems and/or dogs.
+23. Burglars avoid houses with security systems and/or dogs.